stronnag/bbl2kml/manual/docs/index.md

 `log2mission` will create an inav XML mission file from a supported flight log (Blackbox, OpenTX, BulletGCSS).
 The mission will not exceed the inav maximum of 120 mission points (or configurated maximum).

-From log2mission 1.0.17 and Blackbox logs from INAV 7.1.0 and later, the active waypoint number is stored in the log and the majority of filtering options are ignored.
+From log2mission 1.0.17 and Blackbox logs from INAV 7.1.0 and later, the active waypoint number is stored in the log and the majority of filtering options are ignored, unless  `-mode-filter` is uses, which reimposes the legacy simplification algorithm.

 For such logs (log2mission 1.0.17+, INAV BBL 7.1.0+):

-* `-start-offset`, `-end-offset`, `-epsilon`, `-max-wp`, `-mode-filter`, `-split-time` have no effect and are ignored.
+* `-start-offset`, `-end-offset`, `-epsilon`, `-max-wp`,  `-split-time` have no effect and are ignored **unless** `-mode-filter` is used (which then bypasses the INAV 7.1.0+ `activeWpNumber`).
 * You should probably use a lower `-interval` (for example 10).

 ### Usage